Excerpt: A Dream to Share

 Brad laughed so hard, she thought he'd wake the rest of the household.
 "You're marrying him for car maintenance?"

-She put her finger to her lips.
+She looked up at him and put her finger to her lips.
 "Shhh!
 He doesn't need to hear this and neither does Abby."

 He waved her off.
 "Abby won't care.
 She'll always be the middle child and in a world of her own.
 Have you talked to her about this?
 I thought sisters stuck together."

+It made her wonder if he even knew his own sister.
 "Abby?
 The wrestler with her head in the clouds while going braless?
 Are you nuts?"
+She took a big sip of her coffee.
+Fortunately, it wasn't that hot.

 He sipped his coffee.
 "She's not a witch.
 She needs to be stuck out in the woods to bond with nature.
 That would be the best thing for her—no electricity for her hair dryer or anything for her manicures."
 He glanced toward the stairs.
 "If we didn't have kids, I'd be out of our marriage."